braineatingmachines/braineatingmachines.github.io/after-school-robotics.md

         <h2 class="text-gray-900 mb-4">Force Sensors & Multi-Sensor Integration</h2>
         <div class="prose prose-lg">
           <p class="text-lg text-gray-600 mb-6">
             In this final phase, students add touch sensitivity to their robots using force sensors, enabling collision detection and tactile responses.
-Your child will learn to combine all three sensor types—distance, color, and force—creating sophisticated programs that use multiple inputs simultaneously.
+Your child will learn to combine all three sensor types—distance, color, and force, creating sophisticated programs that use multiple inputs simultaneously.
           </p>
           <p class="text-lg text-gray-600 mb-6">
             Through comprehensive challenges, they'll develop advanced problem-solving skills, debug complex programs, and showcase their learning in a final demonstration.
 Students complete the program with strong computational thinking and engineering design skills.